5wHN28Dg/tele-notify/README.md

 1. ask you to login as the user by entering your phone number and code.
 2. starts watching the specified Telegram chats.
-3. starts processing unread messages if there are any and watch for new messages.
+3. starts processing unread messages if there are any and watch for new messages:
    * Extract text from the message body and image (if present).
    * Check for required keywords.
    * Skip if it’s a duplicate of one of your last 10 messages.
    * Forward it to your target chat.

+## 📝 To Do List:
+- [ ] Fix race conditions when updating recent_messages / writing to config.json. 🔄
+- [ ] Special processing for messages with info formatted like this: `#Basrah www.example.com/electrical-engineering-intern/`.
+- [ ] Set up a way for you to get notified if the script carshes.
+- [ ] A beautiful CLI with real-time statistics instead of this infinite stream of text.
+- [ ] analyze the code for a possible 2nd refactoring.

 ## 📜 License